 Yangnyeom Jang stays good for about 1 week in the fridge.
 Be careful of cross-contamination and use a fresh spoon every time.

 Store in a glass jar, tightly sealed, in the coldest part of your fridge.
 When serving, bring it out and let it sit at room temperature for a few minutes.
-Give it a stir and transfer to a small bowl with a small spoon.
+Stir and transfer to a serving bowl with a small spoon.

 A rough translation would be “seasoned sauce.”
 But generally, Yangnyeom Jang refers to soy sauce that’s flavored with vinegar and other aromatics such as gochukaru, green onions, and garlic.